 We get closer to Bethlehem as Christmas Day draws near, and Jesus is getting closer to Jerusalem.
 In reading through today’s chapter, we can see some of what is on his heart and mind.
-As he passes through Jericho, Jesus looks up at a man sitting on a sycamore tree, obviously watching Jesus and his … More Luke 19: The Seeker
+As he passes through Jericho, Jesus looks up at a man sitting on a branch of a sycamore tree, obviously watching … More Luke 19: The Seeker

 As today’s chapter began, it was sometime after the last episode when the scribes and Pharisees began lying in wait for Jesus, to “vehemently incite” him and challenge him angrily on whatever he said.
 On this particular day, thousands were assembled to listen to Jesus talk, so many that they might trample on one another. … More Luke 12: The Only Good Fear